vfxwiki/gradeAOVS/README.md

 * multiple AOVS i.e. Indirect_diffuse and direct_diffuse
 * option of dividing by the albedo

+* This is a v0.1 rlease - it has not been production tested.
+Any feedback would be apreciated. rafal'AT'movingimagearts'DOT'com

 # LICENCE
 By downloading or copying a file from this repository you agree to the general license terms below.
 Copyright (c) 2010 till present All rights reserved.